 Relatively flexible with respect to spelling and contains both Swedish and English synonyms.
 Do you only know the [Danish] synonym, try here.
 Classification and labeling is indicated by choosing “Klassificering och märkning”.

-Danish OELs as listed by the Working Environment Authority in Denmark (in Danish).
+For organic solvents (point 3.6) as listed by the Working Environment Authority in Denmark (in Danish).
+The remaining OELs appears in different annexes (in Danish)

-Occupational exposure limits from Holland as well as from several other European countries/institutions.
+As well as from several other European countries/institutions.
 The latter are based on available OEL lists from 2010/2011.
-As values might have changed since then, remember to check values against current national lists.
+The list does seem to be updated on a regular basis, but remember to check values against current national lists.

 Bibliographic information on toxicological summaries only, from ACGIH, MAK, DECOS, ECETOC, NEG, IARC, EHC etc. Ideal if you request toxicological reviews, often from governmental institutions, but not toxicological original literature.
 (As of July 2007, no longer updated).